 To find the first official usage of red and white representing Poland, we need to go back over 1000 years to 966 – the baptism of Poland.
-This is when Mieszko I converted to Christianity, leaving behind paganism.
+It was here when Mieszko I converted to Christianity, leaving behind paganism.

-As red and white began to be used more and more in military and government situations, civilians started to use the colours to celebrate.
+As red and white became increasingly used in military and government situations, civilians started to use the colours to celebrate.
 The first recorded usage of red and white by civilians was on May 3, 1792, in Warsaw, where the population celebrated the first anniversary of the Polish constitution.

 One of Poland’s first public celebrations since regaining independence was on May 3, 1916, in Warsaw.

-Since the start of the twentieth century, the Polish flag has remained mostly the same.
-The only change being some slight alterations to the definition of the colour red – but more on that later.
+Since the start of the twentieth century, there have been minimal changes.
+The only change is some slight alterations to the definition of the colour red – but more on that later.

 During the Nazi invasion of Poland in 1939, the Polish Army, Navy and Airforce used little to no red or white on their uniforms, as you can see below.

-Throughout Europe and North Africa, the Polish flag was raised over many battlefields after an allied victory where Poles played a major role.
+Throughout Europe and North Africa, soldiers raised the flag over many battlefields after an Allied victory where Poles played a significant role.

 One example is after the Battle of Monte Cassino.
-On May 18, 1944, after the allied victory over Germany, a Polish flag was raised over the ruins of Monte Cassino abbey.
+On May 18, 1944, after the Allied victory over Germany, soldiers raised Poland’s symbol over the ruins of Monte Cassino abbey.

-Another well-known example of the Polish Flag being used in victory is in Berlin.
-On May 2, 1945, after the Battle of Berlin, Poles of three separate battalions raised Polish flags on the Berlin Victory Column to signal that the capital of the Third Reich was in allied control.
+Another well-known example of Poland’s flag being used in victory is in Berlin.
+On May 2, 1945, after the Battle of Berlin, Poles of three separate battalions raised the red and white on the Berlin Victory Column to signal that the capital of the Third Reich was in Allied control.

-The red and white stripes took on a new meaning, especially for those in Warsaw during WW2.
+The red and white stripes took on a new meaning, especially for those in Warsaw during World War 2.

-When Poland was behind the Iron Curtain, it’s flag remained unchanged.
-This is quite unusual, as many other communist countries had their flags modified to include a red star or a hammer and sickle.
+When Poland was behind the Iron Curtain, its symbols and emblems all remained unchanged.
+This is quite unusual, as many other communist countries had their flags modified to include a red star, hammer, and sickle.

-For example, this is the Albian flag during communism:
+For example, this is the Albian flag during the years of communist rule:

-In the picture above, you can see similar examples of a blood-stained Polish flag from anti-socialist protests in Gdynia in 1970.
+The picture above shows similar examples of a blood-stained flag from anti-socialist protests in Gdynia in 1970.

 Red and white, right?